tarcinapp/entity-persistence-gateway/readme.md

 ```

 **Shortcode:**
-Ensure that the shortcode is a concise representation of your application and is used consistently in constructing role names and other application-specific identifiers.
+This configuration is used in constructing role names and other application-specific identifiers.
+Ensure that the shortcode is a concise representation of your application.

 * **Key**: `app.shortcode`
 * **Description**: Shortcode serves as a prefix for generated request IDs and role names.
 For instance, if shortcode is set to "tarcinapp" role names will be constructed as "tarcinapp.member".